Bhoyar3/RetailPulse_Sales_Analytics/README.md

 Modern retail stores generate thousands of daily transactions, but raw data alone doesn’t reveal insights.
 RetailPulse was built to **analyze these transactions** and answer key business questions:

+## Key Insights from Analysis

+After performing detailed analysis on the retail dataset, here are the major findings:

-- Which product categories drive the highest revenue?
+- **Top Revenue Categories** : Electronics and Furniture drive the highest total sales.

-- Who are the top-selling products?
+- **Top-Selling Products**: Laptops, Smartphones, and Office Chairs are the best performers.

-- Which regions perform the best in terms of sales and profit?
+- **Best Performing Regions**: The West and East regions generate the most sales and profit.

-- What is the overall profitability and sales trend?
+- **Overall Trend**: Sales and profit show consistent month-over-month growth with strong profitability margins across top categories.

 ---